stefanzweig/TerminalStart/README.md

 # Terminal-Style Start Page

-A minimalist, terminal-inspired start page for your browser.
+FireFox and Chrome start page a minimalist, terminal-inspired start page for your browser.
 This project provides a clean and customizable interface for quickly accessing your favorite websites and performing searches.

 ![Screenshot](https://github.com/user-attachments/assets/75fc5fb7-4cd5-4160-ac78-fa2a1abbbe10)
 ## Features